asllop/screens.js/README.md

 You can find the examples inside the **src** directory.

+#### general_examples

+General examples of using the library.

+#### general_examples/example01.html

+Basic class definition and usage.

+#### general_examples/example02.html

+Contexts in class definitions.

 #### jqm_examples

-That's the folder where are located all the examples of using Screens.js with JQuery Mobile backend.
+Examples of using Screens.js with JQuery Mobile backend.

 #### jqm_examples/example01.html